-Revenue Recognition In May 2014, the IASB issued IFRS 15, Revenue from Contracts with Customers.
-The IFRS 15 standard contains a comprehensive model which specifies the criteria and timing for recognizing revenue, and also requires additional disclosures in the notes to the financial statements.
-The core principle of the standard is that revenue is recognized at an amount that reflects the consideration to which the Company is entitled.
-A contractbased five step analysis is used to determine whether, how much and when revenue is recognized.
+Revenue from Contracts with Customers The IFRS 15 Revenue from Contracts with Customers standard contains a comprehensive model which specifies the criteria and timing for recognizing revenue, and also requires additional disclosures in the notes to the financial statements.
+The core principle of the standard is that revenue is recognized to depict the transfer of promised goods or services to the customer at an amount that reflects the consideration to which the Company is entitled.
+A contract based five step analysis of transactions is used to determine whether, how much and when revenue is recognized.
 New estimates and judgmental thresholds have also been introduced.
-The Company will adopt this standard effective February 1, 2018.
-The impact of adopting this standard on reported earnings is not expected to be significant.